1961 New Jersey gubernatorial election

 The 1961 New Jersey gubernatorial election was held on November 7, 1961.
-Democratic nominee Richard J. Hughes defeated Republican nominee James P. Mitchell with 50.37% of the vote.
+Democratic incumbent Robert B. Meyner was term-limited and in-eligible to run for re-election.
+Democratic nominee Richard J. Hughes defeated Republican nominee James P. Mitchell with 50 percent of the vote.
 This was the last election until 2025 where the term-limited governor was succeeded by a member of their own party via election.

 Primary elections were held on April 18, 1961.
+Richard J. Hughes won the Democratic nomination with nominal opposition after consolidating party organization support in February.
+In the Republican primary, U.S. labor secretary James P. Mitchell won the nomination over state senators Walter H. Jones and Wayne Dumont in a demonstration of the strength of U.S. senator Clifford P. Case over the party.